arrangabriel/IT1901-project-gr23/project-workflow.md

 but gitlab does not provide great support for this, meaning that a job using the verify goal will have to re-compile and re-test the entire project even though it was already done by a different job.

 Additionally, we have a job for compiling the app to an executable, though because it happens on a Linux machine windows, macOS, and even users of differing Linux distributions will have to compile from source, or have someone else do it and distribute that binary.

 # Planning

 Immediately after deciding on what the project should be, and getting some user stories to get a better understanding of the needs that would have to be met, the group sat down to brainstorm how the project should be structured.
 This included the inclusion of a separate persistency module, and that it would be the persistency module that depended on the core module and not the other way around.
-These early discussions have shaped everything comming after, like the extensive use of strams and iterators, due to the nature of how we save the application state.
+These early discussions have shaped everything coming after, like the extensive use of streams and iterators, due to the nature of how we save the application state.

-Similarly during release 3, with the addition of the server-architecture came important decisions regarding the API schema as well as the aditional structure comming from the server architecture itself.
+Similarly, during release 3, with the addition of the server-architecture came important decisions regarding the API schema as well as the additional structure coming from the server architecture itself.
 This was done through a series of meetings where we discussed what would be needed to maintain the existing features, as well as the planned future features.